nordwestt/matrix-easy-deploy-kit/README.md

-# 💊 MED-kit (Matrix Easy Deploy)
+# 💊 MED-kit: The cure to your matrix deployment headaches

-An easy way to deploy your own [Matrix](https://matrix.org) homeserver.
+An easy way to deploy your own [Matrix](https://matrix.org) homeserver with comprehenseive and secure defaults.

 One script.
 A few questions.
-Your own corner of the internet and the ability to federate.
+Your own communication infrastructure and the ability to federate.

 > ### Powered by awesome OSS technologies:
 <table align="center"><tr>